Reclaiming Your Relationship: 6 Ways to Be Intimate After Having a Baby

 This site contains affiliate links, meaning that we earn a small commission for purchases made through our site.
 We only recommend products we personally use, love, or have thoroughly vetted.

-Did you know that 67% of couples experience decreased marital satisfaction after having a baby?
+If you’re irritated with your partner in postpartum, you’re not alone.
+In fact, 67% of couples experience decreased marital satisfaction after having a baby.

 Another stat from the National Childbirth Trust tells us that 9 out of 10 couples argue MORE after having a new baby.